saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 ## Operating Problems

 ### Air Binding
-Occurs when air collects in the water boxes on the tube side of the heat, causing the flow of water
+Occurs when air collects in the water boxes on the tube side of the heat, causing the flow of water through the tubes to be restricted (increases velocity of water).

+-	Differential pressure across the feedwater heater could be a sign of air binding.

+### Pump Problems
+Common causes:
+-	Pump trip caused by motor overload, low oil pressure, or breaker trip
+-	Manual trip of pump
+-	Loss of pump suction, insufficient net positive suction head, or loss of prime
+-	Malfunctioning variable-speed coupling (for boiler feed pump)
+-	Improper valve lineup